 “Leadership and learning are indispensable to each other” John F Kennedy

-The National Professional Qualification for Headteachers (NPQH) ‘Leading a school’ is a new course for aspiring headteachers in education settings who want to develop their knowledge, skills and confidence to lead education settings successfully.
+The National Professional Qualification for Headship (NPQH) ‘Leading a school’ is a new course for senior staff in education settings who want to develop their knowledge, skills and confidence to lead education settings successfully.

 Aimed at aspiring headteachers, the course offers participants the opportunity to:

-- Gain the knowledge, skills and leadership behaviours to succeed in headship and lead an effective education setting, and
+- Gain the knowledge, skills and leadership behaviours they need to succeed in headship and lead an effective education setting, and

-- Move ahead in their careers, through gaining a DfE-recognised qualification in middle leadership.
+- Move ahead in their careers, through gaining a DfE-recognised qualification in leadership.

 This NPQ course is one of three new qualifications that Real Group has been approved to deliver by the Department for Education.
 All three courses are designed by education practitioners and educational psychologists to provide current, innovative and practice-focused training that will give school leaders the insight and tools they need to become highly effective leaders.

-For additional information about what Real Group can offer, see our NPQ Middle Leaders and NPQ Senior Leaders courses.
+For additional information about what Real Group can offer, see our NPQ Middle Leadership and NPQ Senior Leadership courses.

 Our next NPQH cohort starts in May 2018, so book your place now.